manhowong/CS-lectures/Knowledge-Based-AI/L18 Analogical Reasoning.md

 ![](img/20231103073219.png)

-**Bold words**: Things that are transferred from the source case to the target case
+**Bolded words**: Things that are transferred from the source case to the target case
 ![](img/20231103074301.png)

 ### Evaluation and storage